ScottishCovidResponse/Covid19_EERAModel/README.md

 To run the model in prediction mode, set the `-m` switch to prediction:
 ```
-$ .build/bin/Covid19EERAModel -m prediction ...
+$ .build/bin/Covid19EERAModel -m prediction [-i <integer>]...
 ```
-To configure the prediction run, two main pieces of configuration are required: a posterior parameters file, and a `Prediction Config` category in the `parameters.ini` file.
+To configure the prediction run, three main pieces of configuration are required: a posterior parameters file; a `Prediction Config` category in the `parameters.ini` file; and an index as a command line argument.
+The index should be provided by using the "-i" option on the command line.
+If it is omitted, it will default to 0.

 The posterior parameters file should be named `posterior_parameters.csv` and should be placed in the `data` directory.
 Its format should be: